-‘The application of millimetre wave radar to the study of volcano-glacier interactions and ice-ocean interactions in conditions of reduced visibility.’
+‘The application of millimetre wave radar to the study of the cryosphere.’

 Supervisors: Dr Duncan Robertson, Dr David Macfarlane, Prof. Doug Benn (University of St Andrews), Prof. Brice Rea, Dr Matteo Spagnolo (University of Aberdeen) and Prof. Luca De Siena (Johannes Gutenberg University, Mainz).

-- What are the scattering properties of glacial ice at millimetre wavelengths?
+- Quantify the scattering properties of glacier ice at millimetre wavelengths.

 - Develop new tools in terrain classification and surface elevation extraction to analyse millimetre wave data.